mklarsen/flutter4cicd/README.md

 ```

-# No run the docker (with the variables as we like - but it dosent work)
+# Now!
+Run the docker (with the variables as we like - It dosent work)
 ```bash
 docker run \
   --env "BACKEND_APIURL=https://backendapi" \